If you have an old hospital bill that is hanging over your head, you may start hearing from AssetCare LLC demanding payment.

 If AssetCare LLC is able to validate your debt, then you are legally responsible for repaying it.
 This is when you need to work out a settlement with them that works in both of your interests.

-The most common type of settlement that customers make with AssetCare LLC is known as a pay-for-delete agreement.
+The most common type of settlement that customers make with debt collectors is known as a pay-for-delete agreement.

 This is essentially when a debt collector agrees to remove their account from your credit report in exchange for payment.

 If you play your cards right, you may be able to get away with paying less than your full balance.